iamprinceefe/30DaysOfBashScript/README.md

 	•	Arrays: Declaring and working with arrays to store and display data.
 	•	Command Substitution: Using $(...) to execute commands and store their outputs (e.g., getting current user and directory).
 	•	Arithmetic Operations: Performing basic operations on command-line inputs.

+### - Day 4: Control Flow

+In this project, I completed exercises that helped improve my Bash scripting skills.
+The scripts I created cover basic operations like input handling, file management, conditional checks, and user permission validation.

+#### Exercises Completed:
+1. **Check if a number is positive, negative, or zero**:
+   - A script that takes a number as input and determines whether it's positive, negative, or zero.

+2. **Check if a file exists**:
+   - A script that checks if a specified file exists.
+If the file is found, it prints the contents; otherwise, it creates the file with default text.

+3. **Compare two numbers**:
+   - A script that compares two numbers provided as command-line arguments and prints whether the first number is greater than, less than, or equal to the second number.

+4. **Check write permissions on a file**:
+   - A script that checks if the user running the script has write permissions for a specified file, printing an appropriate message based on the result.

+5. **Age and name validation**:
+   - A script that asks the user for their age and name.
+If the user is 18 or older and their name is "Admin," the script grants access; otherwise, it denies access.

+This project enhanced my understanding of Bash scripting concepts such as conditionals, user input, file operations, and permission checks.
+It’s a great foundation for building more complex scripts in the future.